Lightning-AI/pytorch-lightning/docs/source-pytorch/common/trainer.rst

 **************

 The current val dataloader of the trainer.
-It shouldn't be changed manually.
+It shouldn't be replaced by another dataloader object.
 .. code-block:: python

     used_val_dataloader = trainer.val_dataloader